 Reply: Of course we have a detailed figure of the cryogenic target cell, but making a readable figure that combines both the engineering drawing and the vertex position data is very difficult.
 See Figure 2.18 in Ref.
-57.
+57, or alternatively Fig. 7 of Ref.
+50.

 We have replaced Fig. 1 with an improved version that includes guideline for the reader to indicate the nominal target location.
-This necessitated changing the caption, which now reads:

-"The vertex distribution of events along the beam line for a full target is the open histogram.
+This necessitated changing the caption, which now reads: "The vertex distribution of events along the beam line for a full target is the open histogram.
 The dashed red lines show the nominal target boundaries.
-The peaks at z>0 are from target-independent foils in the cryostat; the positions of two are highlighted with dotted blue lines.
+The peaks at z>0 are from target-independent foils in the cryostat; the positions of two are highlighted with dotted blue lines [50].
 The filled histogram is the scaled target-empty background distribution."

 8) in page 5, Fig.2, "the presence of Sigma0->pi-p(gamma) events" is not easy to identify in the present form.
-Could you please show the component in a different color or indicated with an arrow?
+Could you please show the component in a different color or indicated with an arrow ?

-Reply: Yes, it is hard to see the difference in the blended Lambda and Sigma0 distributions in Fig. 2.
-Below is a figure that shows the signal Monte Carlo events for the L case on the left and the S0 case on the right.
+Reply: Yes, it is hard to see the difference in the blended $\Lambda$ and $\Sigma$ distributions in Fig. 2.
+Below is a figure that shows the signal Monte Carlo events for the $\Lambda$ case on the left and the $\Sigma$ case on the right.
 The upper two plots are on a linear scale and the lower plots are the same two distributions on semi-log scales.
 Here the difference between the two cases is easily seen.
-The right-side distributions go up to about 1.3 GeV.
-The cut shown in Fig 2 in the paper, at a stage when the analysis of the real data is not yet complete, was places at 1.4 GeV, and thus should be very safe (i.e. not rejecting good events).
+The right-side distributions extend up to about 1.3 GeV.
+The cut shown in Fig 2 in the paper, at a stage when the analysis of the real data is not yet complete, was placed at 1.4 GeV, and thus should be very safe (i.e. not rejecting good events).
 We have not included the distributions shown below because they are not all that illuminating to the reader.

 However, we have changed Fig. 2 in the following way.
-As per the referee's suggestion, we have added arrows to the figure to illustrate the location of the key points in the spectrum.
+As per the referee's suggestion, we have added lines to the figure to illustrate the location of the key points in the spectrum.
 The paragraph of description in the main text now reads, in part,

-"A clear peak corresponding to the spectator proton is seen at Point 1 for events that produced a \$\Lambda\$ particle.
-A loose cut was applied to reject events with missing mass larger than 1.4 GeV/c at Point 4 because of the presence of $\Sigma^0 \to \pi^- \gamma$ events.
+"A clear peak corresponding to the spectator proton is seen at Point 1 for events that produced a $\Delta = 1.4 \text{ GeV/c}^2$ at $\Delta = 1.4 \text{ GeV/c}^2$ at Point 4 because of the presence of $\Sigma^0 \rightarrow \pi^- \gamma$ events.
 These have a 73 MeV photon in the final state in addition to the proton, and the distribution peaks at Point 2 and has a kinematic tail to about Point 3."
 The caption of Fig. 2 has also been changed in a similar way to reflect this improvement.